dsilvestro/PyRate/tutorials/pyrate_tutorial_2.md

 The time bins used to calculate and plot diversity are 0.1 Myr (10 bins for each Myr).

-#### Run a diversity-dependent birth-death model
+## Diversity-dependent birth-death models
 In diversity dependence models, origination and extinction rates may correlate linearly or exponentially to the clade's own sampled (range-through) diversity.
 To run an analysis with a diversity dependent birth-death model you can launch PyRateContinuous providing the input data (`-d` flag) and adding the flag `-DD`:

-`python PyRateContinuous.py -d .../Canidae_1_G_se_est.txt -DD`
+`python PyRateContinuousShift.py -d .../Canidae_1_G_se_est.txt -DD`

 the program implements two models of of diversity dependence defined by the flag `-m`: an **exponential model** (`-m 0`) in which speciation and extinction rates are exponential functions of the clade's diversity and a **linear model** (`-m 1`) in which speciation and extinction rates linearly correlate with diversity.

-`python PyRateContinuous.py -d .../Canidae_1_G_se_est.txt -DD -m 0`
+`python PyRateContinuousShift.py -d .../Canidae_1_G_se_est.txt -DD -m 0`

 For the purpose of model testing, you can also set `-m -1` which runs a null model in which speciation and extinction rates are constant and independent of diversity.

 As in standard PyRate analyses the number of MCMC iterations and sampling frequencies can be set using the flags `-n` and `-s`, respectively.

 Note that PyRateContinuous does not estimate times of origination and extinction nor preservation rates.
 This means that the number of parameters to be estimated is much smaller than in a standard PyRate analysis.
 Thus, setting the number of MCMC iterations between 100,000 and 1 million, will be sufficient for most data sets.

 #### Output file
 PyRateContinuous generate a single output file with the posterior samples of all parameters.
 The estimated **diversity dependence parameters** are logged to the output log file as *Gl* and *Gm* for speciation and extinction, respectively.
 When these parameters are significantly different from 0 (based on their 95% HPD) we consider the correlation as significantly positive or negative (depending on whether *G* >> 0 or *G* << 0).
 The **baseline speciation and extinction rates** (indicated by *L0* and *M0* in the log file) represent the esitmated speciation and extinction rates at the present.